 About Howard Boigon

-Howard L. Boigon is the founder and sole member of Boigon Law Ltd, a Denver boutique law firm focused on the practice of natural resources law, with a particular focus on the upstream oil and gas industry, both in the United States and internationally.
+He is the founder and sole member of Boigon Law Ltd, a Denver boutique law firm focused on the practice of natural resources law, with a particular focus on the upstream oil and gas industry, both in the United States and internationally.
 Howard founded Boigon Law in 2014 after over 40 years experience in large law firms and as general counsel of publicly traded exploration and production companies.
 His objective in starting his own law firm was to bring his big firm capability to the affordability and personal attention that a small firm can offer.
 Boigon Law welcomes complex legal or policy challenges as well as the opportunity to counsel entrepreneurs and enterprises large and small on their ongoing business activities in the natural resources industry.
-Clients have included the full range of stakeholders engaged in or affected by the industry.
+Clients have included the full range of stakeholders engaged in or affected by the industry, including operators, surface developers, landowners, and governmental entities.
 Mr. Boigon is available to collaborate with other counsel and to assist in dispute advocacy and resolution on natural resource industry matters.

 Mr. Boigon’s experience includes advising exploration and production companies on acquisition and disposition of properties, drilling and development agreements, joint operating agreements, master service agreements, drilling contracts, gathering and processing agreements, and production purchase agreements, covering both onshore and offshore properties.
 On the finance side, he has experience with reserve-based lending agreements and related mortgage security documentation, private equity, and structured finance.
 He has advised energy companies, public entities and landowners on land use matters relating to oil and gas development, and regulatory compliance and enforcement.
 He is an expert on industry joint operational issues and has testified as an expert witness in industry disputes involving joint operating agreements.